When you may suspect LADA (latent autoimmune diabetes in adults), sometimes called diabetes type 1.5….

 A young man, 32 years of age, with a history of ADHD and being treated with Adderall, was diagnosed with type 2 diabetes.
 He had symptoms upon diagnosis — frequent urination, weight loss, and his BMI was 20.
 He followed a low carb diet, was taking metformin, and exercised; however, his blood glucose and A1C continued to rise to 7.7%.
 His weight loss was thought to be associated with Adderall.
 When referred to me, I checked C-Peptide (<1), GAD antibodies (positive), and there were mild ketones.
 Suspecting LADA, I started him on insulin.
 After this, his health improved.

-- When patients continue to lose weight and blood glucose levels go up despite excellent self-management, suspect LADA, look further and/or refer to endocrinologist.
+- When patients continue to lose weight and blood glucose levels go up despite excellent self-management, suspect LADA, look further, and refer to an endocrinologist.

 - Don’t be afraid to start insulin.
-It may be the very treatment the patient needs.
+It may be the right treatment the patient needs.